-Betty White has reinvented herself nearly every decade since she first made her television debut with her sharper-than-age wit and feisty demeanor.
-America first fell in love with the now 99-year-old model, actress, and writer back in the late 1950s, as these vintage photos of young Betty White show.
+Betty White reinvented herself nearly every decade since she first made her television debut with her sharp wit and feisty demeanor.
+America first fell in love with the iconic model, actress, and writer back in the late 1950s, as these vintage photos of young Betty White show.

-A Grammy and Emmy award-winner, she still captures the admiration of the public today.
+A Grammy and Emmy award-winner, she captured the admiration of the public for more than half a century before passing away at age 99 on December 31, 2021.

 How Young Betty White Began Her Career